pindjouf/fromthetransistor/Section 1: Intro/theory.md

 In fact FPGAs are Integrated Circuits as well with the main difference being that they're still programmable AFTER manufacturing, whereas traditional ICs are static in their configuration once they've been built.

-Which allows for much more flexibility and makes them hackable.
+Which allows for much more flexibility and makes them *hackable*.

 ### Question 4 - What the fuck are Lookup Tables (LUTs)?